Dhammer3/You-Dont-Know-JS/types-grammar/ch4.md

 **Note:** I call `a || b` "roughly equivalent" to `a ? a : b` because the outcome is identical, but there's a nuanced difference.
 In `a ? a : b`, if `a` was a more complex expression (like for instance one that might have side effects like calling a `function`, etc.), then the `a` expression would possibly be evaluated twice (if the first evaluation was truthy).
 By contrast, for `a || b`, the `a` expression is evaluated only once, and that value is used both for the coercive test as well as the result value (if appropriate).
 The same nuance applies to the `a && b` and `a ? b : a` expressions.

-An extremely common and helpful usage of this behavior, which there's a good chance you may have used before and not fully understood, is:
+<mark>An extremely common and helpful usage of this behavior, which there's a good chance you may have used before and not fully understood, is:</mark>

 ```js
 function foo(a,b) {